ConsenSysMesh/reflux-tx/README.md

 `npm install reflux-tx`

+or for the browserified version which exposes global `refluxTX`:

+`<script type='text/javascript' src='./dist/refluxTX.min.js'></script>`

-Also, webpack requires these config additions to use localforage:
+If using with webpack, you'll need these config additions to support localforage:

 ```
 	module: {